Over our 32-year history, our charity has been driven by a commitment to continuously improve advanced pre-hospital patient care across the Midlands.

 A feasibility study into the possibility of building a combined airbase and charity headquarters was undertaken four years ago, when the charity acknowledged a number of challenges our essential serviced faced.
 These included:

 Increased complexity of patient needs requiring specialist skills and medicines - e.g. ‘hidden’ injuries from incidents involving stabbings and shootings.
 Ability to deliver advanced care and medicines post out of hospital cardiac arrest.

-There are insufficient training facilities for the critical care paramedics and doctors
+There are insufficient training facilities at our airbases for the critical care paramedics and doctors.

-To help future-proof the service and address these challenges head on, we are developing a purpose-built airbase and charity headquarters, which will benefit patients across the whole of the Midlands.
+To help future-proof the service and address these challenges head on, we have developed a purpose-built airbase and charity headquarters, which will benefit patients across the whole of the Midlands.

-The new facility, located in Cosford, Shropshire, will feature clinical training facilities, which are fundamental to delivering the advanced training programmes required for our clinicians.
-This will ensure the critical care team are equipped to treat the increasingly complex patient cases and will enhance our daily lifesaving service.
+The new facility, located in a strategic position on the Shropshire / Staffordshire border with close proximity to the West Midlands, features clinical training facilities, which are fundamental to delivering the advanced training programmes required for our clinicians.
+This will ensure our critical care team are equipped to treat the increasingly complex patient cases and will enhance our daily lifesaving service.

 Find out more about the new facility plans and benefits here.